 For generations, white supremacy has made an extraordinary effort to erase the existence of Asian Americans.
 First it was the scapegoating.
 Then it was the exclusion and lynchings.
 More recently, it’s been the model minority myth.

 The model minority is a mythical construct dreamed up by sociologist William Peterson in the New York Times, January 1966, in an article that painted a stereotype of the industrious, rule-abiding, family-oriented Asian American, positioning Asian Americans in direct opposition to prevailing stereotypes of Black Americans.
-It was strategic, and it was intentional — an explicit castigation of Black power movements of the 1960s: if Asian Americans can rise out of quotas and concentration camps to middle-class success through discipline and self-sufficiency, then Black Americans, you ought to do the same.
+It was strategic, and it was intentional — an explicit castigation of Black Power movements of the 1960s: if Asian Americans can rise out of quotas and concentration camps to middle-class success through discipline and self-sufficiency, then Black Americans, you ought to do the same.

 The model minority myth is insidious in its racism, rendering invisible those Asian Americans overwhelmed by the burdens of poverty, denying the racialized experiences of Asian Americans, and positioning Asian Americans as a racial threat — all while denigrating other groups of color.

 The model minority myth is another manifestation in a long history of white supremacy pitting Asian Americans against Black Americans to uphold white power.
 These roots run deep.
 Plantation owners imported Chinese laborers to the American South as a strategy to avoid paying wages to newly-emancipated persons.
 This year, the Supreme Court will hear a disingenuous high-profile lawsuit led by a white man named Edward Blum who actively recruited Asian Americans to be the face of his efforts to dismantle affirmative action once and for all.
-In our own community in 2019, we participated in the fight over redistricting in Howard County Public Schools.
+In our own community in 2019, we participated in a racialized fight over redistricting in Howard County Public Schools.
 In the words of the playwright Frank Chin in 1974, “Whites love us because we’re not black.”

 The model minority myth of the 1960s declared that Asians are prime for assimilation while Blacks are too outspoken, too militant, too politicized, too radical, to be assimilated into white society; today, the model minority myth views Asian Americans as white-adjacent, honorary whites, thereby erasing the existence of Asian Americans entirely.